Vyral/jackson-campbell/_posts/2020-01-27-the-3-most-important-things-to-consider-before-tackling-a-renovation.md

 youtube_code: OyN7iKIEY9E
 ---

-{% include youtube.html %}Undertaking a renovation project is a big step, no matter if it’s for one room or a whole home.
-Here’s my advice if you’re in a similar situation.
+{% include youtube.html %}<center>Undertaking a renovation project is a big step, no matter if it’s for one room or a whole home.
+Here’s my advice if you’re in a similar situation.</center>

 If you’re thinking about buying a home that needs some work, or making a renovation to your current home, here are three things that you need to consider: